GoogleCloudPlatform/appengine-tck/README.md

 Writing the test
 ----------------
+See appengine-tck/tests/appengine-tck-example for a bare bones illustration of how to write a new test package.

 As we already mentioned, all tests are Arquillian and ShrinkWrap based, with JUnit being the actual test framework used, and Maven Surefire plugin to run it all.